SMART Recovery

+SMART is established in more than 20 countries.
+Meetings of SMART participants are held throughout the week, both in person and online.
+These meetings, which tend to run from 60 to 90 minutes each, are confidential, free, and guided by trained volunteer or professional facilitators.
+Participants in various stages of recovery, or simply curious about pursuing recovery, share lessons and challenges from their own journeys, while exploring, through discussion, a suite of scientifically grounded psychology tools and techniques.

 Methodology

 SMART Recovery is based on scientific knowledge and is intended to evolve as scientific knowledge evolves.
 The program uses principles of motivational interviewing, found in motivational enhancement therapy (MET), and techniques taken from rational emotive behavior therapy (REBT), and cognitive-behavioral therapy (CBT), as well as scientifically validated research on treatment.
 The SMART Recovery Program and meetings are congenial to participants who choose to use appropriately-prescribed medications, including opioid-agonist medications, as part of their recovery programs.

 The organization's program emphasizes four areas, called the 4-Point Program, in the process of recovery: Building Motivation, Coping with Urges, Problem Solving, and Lifestyle Balance.
-The "SMART Toolbox" is a collection of various MET, CBT and REBT methods, or "tools", which address the 4 Points.
+The "SMART Toolbox" is a collection of various MET, CBT, and REBT methods, or "tools", which address the 4 Points.

-SMART Recovery can be used as a stand-alone primary recovery support program for those seeking help recovering from addictions but does not insist on being exclusive.
-The program does not use the twelve steps that make up the basis of the various "Anonymous" self-help groups (e.g., Alcoholics Anonymous (AA), Narcotics Anonymous (NA), etc.) and is generally listed as an "Alternative to AA" or an "Alternative to the Twelve Steps."
-SMART Recovery believes that each individual finds his and her own path to recovery.
+SMART Recovery can be used as a stand-alone primary recovery support program for those seeking help recovering from addictions, but does not insist on being exclusive.
+The program does not use the 12 steps that make up the basis of the various "Anonymous" self-help groups (e.g., Alcoholics Anonymous (AA), Narcotics Anonymous (NA), etc.) and is generally listed as an "Alternative to AA" or an "Alternative to the 12 Steps."
+SMART Recovery believes that each individual finds their own path to recovery.
 Though listed as an "alternative", it is also suggested as a possible "supplement" to twelve-step programs in SMART Recovery's main program publication, The SMART Recovery Handbook.